RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #276, #277, #278

+Finally taking time to paint over the Gunrunners map...
+I started with the white corner.
+So each corner feels like it will take 2-3 sessions.
+So this whole painting could take about 5 hours at most.
+Just need to push through and get it done.

 ## #274, #275

 Two sessions to spit out a full lesson for the Creative Lessons.
 It all went